Rudaki: Legacy and assessment

 According to Nile Green, Rudaki "heralded a new era for Persian letters."
-The Iranologist Francois de Blois states that Rudaki "was the most celebrated Persian poet prior to Ferdowsi."
-Following his death, Rudaki continued to remain a highly popular figure for around two centuries, until the Mongol period, where he became unpopular amongst the highly skilled poets of that time.
+The Iranologist François de Blois states that Rudaki "was the most celebrated Persian poet prior to Ferdowsi."
+Following his death, Rudaki continued to remain a highly popular figure for around two centuries, until the Mongol period, where he became unpopular amongst the poets of that time who favoured a "highly mannered style" of poetry.
 However, he had not been forgotten, as demonstrated by the attribution of his name to the Pseudo-Diwan-i Rudaki, called "one of the notorious literary frauds" by de Blois.
 Scholars such as Hasan ibn Luft Allah al-Razi in the 17th century and Reza-Qoli Khan Hedayat in the 19th century easily recognized that the Pseudo-Diwan-i Rudaki was mostly composed of poems by Qatran Tabrizi (died after 1088), while the rest were already-known poems of Rudaki that had been mentioned in tadhkiras (biographical dictionaries).

-During the 19th century, Rudaki experienced a resurgence in popularity along with other ancient Khurasani poets.
+During the 19th century, Rudaki experienced a resurgence in popularity along with other ancient Khorasani poets, whose plain and straightforward style was reevaluated.
+In the 20th century, Rudaki's qasida "Bu-ye ju-ye Mulian" (The fragrance of Mulian Creek) was set to music by Ruhollah Khaleqi and performed as a duet by the famous vocalists Marzieh and Gholam-Hossein Banan.
+The song is said to have been commissioned by the Iranian government for Radio Tehran and was one of two songs that "dominated" radio programmes and record sales in the years following the 1953 Iranian coup d'état, which restored the political power of the Shah, Mohammad Reza Pahlavi.
+According to Peyman Vahabzadeh, the song "literally celebrates the return of Mohammed Reza Shah to power" using Rudaki's words, which called on the Samanid emir to return to Bukhara from Herat.
+(Note: See Epinette 2022 for the anecdote about this poem's composition.)